 Many of the American-sponsored schools overseas contract with private organizations in the United States to assist in the professional staff recruitment process.
 The schools frequently send representatives to stateside teacher "recruiting fairs" to locate qualified staff for anticipated vacancies.

 In addition to communicating with these organizations, you may wish to correspond directly with schools that match your specific interest.
 You may also want to check the schools' web site as many now list recruiting information and their vacancies.
-For this purpose, you can connect to these schools via Schools by Regions.
+For this purpose, you can connect to these schools via Schools Worldwide.

 The Department of Defense, a separate U.S. Government agency, operates a school system for the benefit of dependents of U.S. military personnel stationed overseas.
 Recruitment of teachers for schools at military bases overseas is handled by the Department of Defense Education Activity.